Dhruv-Bhola/tiny_prithvi_demo/README.md

 # Overview

-Prithvi is a geospatial foundation model developed for Earth Observation tasks such as:\n -Flood Mapping
+Prithvi is a geospatial foundation model developed for Earth Observation tasks such as:

+-Flood Mapping
 -Crop Classification
 -Burn Scar Detection